corderoaf/JPanelLabel.java/README.md

 # JPanelLabel.java
 Extend JFrame class.
-Use JLabel and JCheckBox classes.
+Use JPanel and JButton classe.